 - Follow any recommendations

-Sometimes incorrect resolution or refresh rate causes artifacts:
+Sometimes incorrect resolution, refresh rate, HDR, or scaling causes artifacts:

 - Right-click desktop → Display settings